graceebc9/HurricaneDamage/README.md

 <img width="265" alt="image" src="https://user-images.githubusercontent.com/91670329/177331849-129668d8-39d0-4349-bd79-0988f0334359.png">

+Further details on the data can be found in [data](https://github.com/graceebc9/HurricaneDamage/tree/main/data).

-We test 5 model architectures before training a final convolutional neural network to predict a label of 'damaged' or 'undamaged' per patch using dataset 1a and 1b.
+We tested 5 model architectures before training a final convolutional neural network to predict a label of 'damaged' or 'undamaged' per patch using dataset 1a and 1b.
 Predictions for each patch are then aggreagated to higher regional levels in order to create damage maps both at the block and census tract level.

-Model architectures tested:
+Model architectures tested, details of which can be found in [model](https://github.com/graceebc9/HurricaneDamage/tree/main/model):

 <img width="287" alt="image" src="https://user-images.githubusercontent.com/91670329/177331946-7dd2de4f-fc30-4498-a93e-895746bf0257.png">

-The best performing model (model 2B) is then evaluated on 2a without finetuning and 2b with finetuning, and damage maps created.
+The best performing model (model 2B) was then evaluated on 2a without finetuning and 2b with finetuning, and damage maps were created which can be found in [damage_map_generation/final_plots](https://github.com/graceebc9/HurricaneDamage/tree/main/damage_map_generation/final_plots)